U.S. tech dominance could offer leverage over Russia — or backfire

 The Russian government, meanwhile, has been squeezing these same companies, throttling Facebook and Twitter, and threatening action against Google in retaliation for its YouTube subsidiary limiting access to RT in response to demands by Western governments.

-But as this battle plays out, the idea of depriving Russia of software updates or online support from U.S. companies has not gained traction, even though such moves could gradually erode the functioning of technological tools used every day by the Russian government and its citizens.
+But as this conflict plays out, the idea of depriving Russia of software updates or online support from U.S. companies has not gained traction, even though such moves could gradually erode the functioning of technological tools used every day by the Russian government and its citizens.

-Such actions might heighten frustration with Putin, experts say, but also could intensify animus against Western powers, convincing political leaders to pursue more aggressive strategies to undermine Silicon Valley’s technological hegemony.
+Such actions might heighten frustration with Putin, experts say, but also could intensify animus against Western powers, persuading political leaders to pursue more aggressive strategies to undermine Silicon Valley’s technological hegemony.
 Another risk for the United States is more aggressive adoption by Russia of Chinese technology, which increasingly is offering viable alternatives to U.S. products and has made massive financial investments in becoming independent from Silicon Valley.

 These shifts could be felt especially by Russian consumers long acclimated to iPhones and other U.S. technology.
 Rarely, say experts, are political leaders the main victims of sanctions, despite efforts to target their wealth.
 More often it is ordinary citizens of a country who lose access to cash, imported goods or, potentially, the technological conveniences of modern life — including information from unofficial sources.